HIV/AIDS: The Basics

 - HIV is the virus that causes HIV infection.
 AIDS is the most advanced stage of HIV infection.

 - HIV is spread through contact with the blood, semen, pre-seminal fluid, rectal fluids, vaginal fluids, or breast milk of a person with HIV.
-In the United States, HIV is spread mainly by having anal or vaginal sex or sharing drug injection equipment with a person who has HIV.
+In the United States, HIV is spread mainly by having anal or vaginal sex or sharing injection drug equipment, such as needles, with a person who has HIV.

 - Antiretroviral therapy (ART) is the use of HIV medicines to treat HIV infection.
 People on ART take a combination of HIV medicines (called an HIV regimen) every day.

-- ART can’t cure HIV infection, but HIV medicines help people with HIV live longer, healthier lives.
+- ART is recommended for everyone who has HIV.
+ART can’t cure HIV infection, but HIV medicines help people with HIV live longer, healthier lives.
 HIV medicines can also reduce the risk of HIV transmission.

 What is HIV/AIDS?